willingc/pyramid/docs/quick_tour.rst

 ------------------------------------

-From your user home directory, create the following initial directory structure as indicated in the figure below.
+From your user home directory, create the following initial directory structure for your workspace named "pyramid" as indicated in the figure below.

 .. figure:: _static/directory_structure_initial.png
    :alt: initial directory structure